Auto belay: Operation

 The main purpose of auto belay devices is the immediate capture of a falling climber, and the controlled descent of the climber once the route is finished (or after the climber has fallen).
 While a human belay partner is able to tighten the rope on the climber's demand to allow the climber to take a rest on the route before re-trying a sequence (i.e. hangdogging), the auto belay will not "hold" the climber and will instead begin to lower the climber smoothly as soon as they lose contact with the wall.

-In recent years, more advanced devices, such as the Trublue iQ+ Auto Belay, contain a secondary braking system and electronic communication, allowing climbers to remain on the wall after a fall, without immediately lowering ("catch-and-hold" mode).
+Some newer devices contain a secondary braking system and electronic communication, allowing climbers to remain on the wall after a fall without immediately lowering ("catch-and-hold" mode).
 This rest period allows climbers to "project" more difficult routes in a style that is more similar to top roping with a human belay partner.

 The climber's rate of ascent must not exceed the speed at which the device takes in the wire or tape, to avoid creating slack.
 Devices specifically for competition speed climbing are therefore constructed with a very quick take-in time, i.e. 15 m in 3.2–3.5 s, which is faster than the world record.